 Public Library and came highly the Library and its services to brary's growth and development of 662,463. recommended by William Brett, Lakewood people under the pub- for 22 years.
-There have been the Librarian of that institution, Trustees and the men and wom-Trustees and the men and wom- George W. Grill, Dr. Mary P. It has seven times as many bor-en who succeeded them is well Parsons, and Mrs. Mary B. rowers as it had in 1916.
-But its
+There have been the Librarian of that institution, Trustees and the men and women who succeeded them is well